-"I cannot think of the deep sea without shuddering at the nameless things that may at this very moment be crawling and floundering on its slimy bed.
-I dream of a day when they may rise above the billows to drag down in their reeking talons the remnants of puny, war-exhausted mankind— of a day when the land shall sink, and the dark ocean floor shall ascend amidst universal pandemonium."
+"I cannot think of the deep sea without shuddering at the nameless things that may be crawling and floundering on its slimy bed.
+I dream of a day when they may rise to drag down mankind—when the land shall sink, and the dark ocean floor ascend amidst universal pandemonium."

 -HP Lovecraft, "Dagon"

-The truth was, Ronnie thought Boyd really might have gone and done something crazy this time.
+The truth was, Ronnie thought Boyd really might have gone and done something crazy.
 He'd been worse than usual lately.
-The drugs and the drinking were always bad, but at least before Boyd never seemed like he didn't care; he never seemed like he wasn't trying.
-He always wanted to do right by Mei and Sandra, even if he was too much of a fuck-up to actually do it.
-Ronnie knew that Boyd really cared, and that was why they all stuck by him even though he was never going to get it together.
+The drugs and the drinking were always bad, but even at his worst Boyd had never seemed like he didn't care.

 "Where'd they all go?"

-Ronnie shrugged; as far as she could tell they were still there, a few dozen of the big, smelly beasts lying all over the floating docks, occasionally swimming or fighting or diving for food but mostly lying in the sun and barking while tourists took pictures.
-As Ronnie understood it there used to be hundreds of them but in the past few years most had left for still-unknown reasons and their numbers dwindled to a couple dozen families.
-But she'd only worked here after the great migration and never thought much of it.
+Ronnie shrugged.
+As far as she could tell they were still there, a few dozen of the big, smelly beasts lying around, occasionally swimming or fighting or diving for food but mostly just sunning themselves and barking while the tourists took pictures.
+There used to be hundreds of them, but in the past few years most had left.
+She'd only worked here after the great migration and never thought much of it.